-Wrongful death claims can be complicated and confusing, which is why it is so important to have a wrongful death attorney on your side.
-Let our skilled wrongful death attorneys provide you with advice and help you with the legal aspects of this difficult time in your life.
+Wrongful death claims can be complicated and confusing, which is why it is so important to have expert legal representation on your side.
 As the survivor of a loved one, you can file a wrongful death lawsuit in Georgia for the recovery of the following three different types of damages:

 - Compensation for the loss of the loving relationship, companionship, and comfort.
-Spouses can also recover
+Spouses can also seek loss of consortium damages.

-- Compensation for the loss of the services the decedent would have provided in the household in the future.
+- Compensation for the loss of the services the person who died would have provided in the household in the future.

-Contact A Skilled Lawyer At The Angell Law Firm to Schedule A Free Case Evaluation
+Contact The Angell Law Firm For A Free Case Evaluation

 If your family member’s untimely death was caused by the negligence of another, you have the right to sue to seek full compensation for his or her death.
 Contact the experienced wrongful death attorneys at The Angell Law Firm, LLC for help.
-Our attorneys have years of experience representing clients in many practice areas, including product liability, premises liability, slip and fall claims, and traffic accidents.
+Our attorneys have years of experience representing clients in wrongful death cases.

-To schedule a free consultation, please call our office at (770) 217-4954 or fill out the online form on our website.
-An attorney at law will review your case during this consultation, answer your legal questions, and discuss your legal options.
+Please call our office at (770) 217-4954 or fill out the online form on our website.
+An attorney will review your case with you, answer your questions, and discuss your legal options.